 What if you want to purchase a single-family home valued above the conventional loan threshold?
 You’ll need to apply for a jumbo loan.
 A jumbo loan is a means of financing a property that exceeds conventional and conforming mortgage restrictions.

 Jumbo mortgages are a specific class of non-conforming loans.
 They pose a higher risk to the lender because neither Freddie Mac nor Fannie Mae guarantees them.
 This means that the financial institution has no protections if the borrower defaults on the loan.
 Most lenders offer jumbo loans with adjustable or fixed rates.

 Due to the added risk, your application will be stringently reviewed before financing is approved.
 Most lenders require jumbo loan recipients to have a credit score of 700+.
-In addition, they will assess your debt-to-income ratio to ensure you are in a good position to repay the loan.
-The standard cap for jumbo loans is a DTI of 45% or less.
+In addition, they will assess your DTI (debt-to-income) ratio to ensure that you are in a good position to repay the loan.
+The standard cap for jumbo loans is a DTI of 43% or less.

 Lenders may also consider your cash reserves when assessing your eligibility for a jumbo loan.
 Many financial institutions will ask applicants to prove that they have one year’s worth of mortgage payments in liquid assets.